 If you are not successful with EIV, you will be prompted with another method of verifying your identity.
-It may include completing an alternate online ID verification (Sterling ID), going to Canada Post or following up with your organization if this check is being done through them.
-Please ensure you review & read the options given to you carefully & thoroughly.
+It may include going to Canada Post in person.
+You can also go to a notary public as an alternate option.
+Please ensure you review and read the options given to you carefully and thoroughly.

 DPOI, or Digital Proof of Identity, is a method used to verify your identity in person at a Canada Post location.
 To do this, you will need a primary piece of ID such as a driver’s license or passport, a secondary piece of ID that displays your full name, as well as proof of residence.
 For proof of residence, you will need a bank statement, a utility bill or another acceptable document as per Canada Post that displays your full name and current address as you provided on the online forms.
 For a full list of acceptable documents for DPOI, please see the form generated to complete DPOI at Canada Post.

 We recommend Firefox or Chrome as the best web browser to use.